- Provide your client with copies of all documents

 If your client wishes to have an independent building consultant advise them during the contract period, you must allow the consultant reasonable access to the building site.

+We currently have limited phones services.
 If you are in dispute about areas of work, please contact us via our Online enquiry form.
-Unfortunately our phone lines are currently not open.

 Provide your client with all documents